-Our experimental demonstration is performed with a fibre resonator.
+Our experimental demonstrations are performed with a fibre resonator.
 The set-up is depicted in Fig.~\ref{fig:setup}a.
-The cavity is about 50~m long, mostly made of standard single mode fiber, and incorporates two couplers (90/10 and 99/1), an optical isolator and a gain section.
-The latter is designed so as to minimize gain saturation (see Supplementary Information) and is mainly composed of a short erbium doped fiber pumped at 1480~nm.
+The cavity is about 50~m long, mostly made of standard single mode fibre, and incorporates two couplers (90/10 and 99/1), an optical isolator and a gain section.
+The latter is mainly composed of a short erbium doped fibre pumped at 1480~nm, designed to minimize gain saturation (see Supplementary Information Section III).
 The driving laser is a narrow linewidth distributed feedback laser emitting around 1550~nm.
 It can be amplitude modulated, phase modulated and/or amplified in a commercial erbium doped fibre amplifier (EDFA), before being sent to the input coupler.
-We note that both couplers can be used as an input port without any impact on the finesse.
-In what follows we perform experiments with both configurations depending on whether we want to extract more power from the cavity or reduce the input power threshold.
+We note that each coupler can be used as an input port without any impact on the finesse.
+In what follows we perform experiments with both configurations depending on whether we want to extract more power from the cavity or reduce the driving power threshold.
 Part of the output beam is sent to a proportional-integral-derivative (PID) controller to lock the laser frequency close to a resonance of the cavity~\cite{jang_ultraweak_2013}.

-We start by characterizing the linear cavity properties.
-We bypass both modulators and the EDFA and send the driving laser (1~$\micro$W) to the 99/1 coupler.
+We start by characterizing the resonances of the cavity.
+We bypass both modulators and send the driving laser (1\,$\micro$W) to the 99/1 coupler.
 The 1480~nm pump power is set to 1~W. Two cavity resonances, as measured in the through port, are shown in Fig.~\ref{fig:setup}b.
 The FSR is 3.969 MHz and the linewidth is 15~kHz, corresponding to a Q factor of 12.2~billion.
-Knowing the input coupler ratio, we can extract the maximum intracavity power (215~\microw ) and corresponding effective loss ($\Lambda_e = 2.5$~\%) per roundtrip (see Supplementary Information).
+Knowing the input coupler ratio, we can extract the maximum intracavity power (215\,\microw ) and corresponding effective loss ($\Lambda-g_0L_e=2.4$~\%).
 When we increase the driving power, the resonances broaden because of gain saturation (see Fig.~S2a).
 The effective loss more than double when the intracavity power is 50~mW, and reaches 10\% around 150~mW.
-While these values remain low by passive fibre resonator standards ~\cite{leo_temporal_2010,jang_ultraweak_2013}, they highlight that gain saturation is likely to play an important role in the nonlinear regime of our cavity.
+While these values remain low by passive fibre resonator standards ~\cite{leo_temporal_2010,jang_ultraweak_2013}, they confirm that gain saturation will play an important role in the nonlinear regime of our cavity.